Picovoice/rhino/README.md

 go get github.com/Picovoice/rhino/binding/go
 ```

-To create an instance of the engine with default parameters, pass pass an `AccessKey` and a path to a Rhino context file (.rhn) to the `NewRhino` function and then make a call to `.Init()`.
+To create an instance of the engine with default parameters, pass an `AccessKey` and a path to a Rhino context file (.rhn) to the `NewRhino` function and then make a call to `.Init()`.

 ```go
 import . "github.com/Picovoice/rhino/binding/go"